 The Arctic covers about 14.5 million sq km (5.5 million sq mi).
 According to Arctic World, the average winter temperature in the Arctic is -40°C (-40°F) and trees don't exist here due to harsh winds.

-From the Arctic fox to the bowhead whale and polar bear, the Arctic offers lots of opportunities to meet these remarkable creatures in the flesh.
+Nevertheless, the Arctic region offers lots of opportunities to meet remarkable animals in the flesh.
 Going on an Arctic Cruise is one of the best ways to do this.